aurorascharff/react-router-v7-notes/STEPS.md

 It's also using the useRouteError hook to catch any errors that might occur when fetching the data.
 It's using the error hook to get the error and show it in the UI and handle 404 errors differently.

+It be favorited.
+Maybe a bit weird to see a form for this.
+This triggers the relative URL action="/".
+This is a relative URL that will call the route module with the action favorite.
+Here we use a fetcher Form because we are not navigating anywhere and we don't want to trigger a new push to the router.

 NoteDisplay can delete a note, but this is now a relative URL using a action="/destroy".
+LIVE CODE ADD ROUTE.
 Using a form as well which is unfamiliar for React devs who usually just do button onClicks.
 This is a relative URL, resource route, that will call the route module with the action destroy.
 Defined with code based routing.

 It's using the action to delete the note from the database, and redirect.
 Web standard stuff that at least for me is very unfamiliar as a React SPA dev originally.
 Delete checks for the intent to be expected.
 This can be used to handle multiple actions in the same route module.
 Then deletes from the db and redirects.

-It can also be favorited.
-Maybe a bit weird to see a form for this.
-This triggers the relative URL action="/".
-This is a relative URL that will call the route module with the action favorite.
-Here we use a fetcher Form because we are not navigating anywhere and we don't want to trigger a new push to the router.

 ## Browser framework

-The app has some, realistic added delay and that makes it not feel so good.
 And until we didn't actually use that much of the browser framework, only Form and Links and prefetching etc. Does this feel like React?
 We are able to create all this without any React-stuff.
 Amazing right?

+LIVE CODE add some, realistic added delay and that makes it not feel so good.
+Loader add, action delete, loader detail, loader notes.

-Thats all good, but for a good user experience we need to add some loading states and optimistic UI.
+For a good user experience we need to add some loading states and optimistic UI.
 We need to showcase whenever the user clicks by providing instant feedback.
 This is where the browser framework comes in.
 Let's start adding some UI enhancements using more of the browser framework of React Router.

-### Loading UI: home.tsx
+### Pending UI: home.tsx

 LIVE CODE: In the home.tsx, we will use a React Router specific hook called useNavigation.
 It will give you the current state of the navigation, and provide i.e whether the router is navigating, which we use here to mark the page as pending with css or text.
 This hook adds on top of our base case HTML web standard document with additional client-side, js enhanced features.
 This is React Router's way to do progressive enhancement.

-### Loading UI: notes/sidebar.tsx
+### Pending UI: notes/notes.tsx

-LIVE CODE: We will again use the useNavigation hook to show a loading state when navigating to the notes page, here with CSS and a pulsing animation.
+LIVE CODE: We will again use the useNavigation hook to show a loading state when navigating to the notes page, here with CSS and a pulsing animation. noteIsLoading snippet.

 However, to avoid running it during our creating of new note, we need to add a check for the pathname.